 As well as highlighting the constructed nature of ‘disability’, which is always positioned in relation to the ‘normal’ or what I prefer to call the ‘non-disabled’ world, critical disability studies also aims to celebrate disability for its own sake, as a different, but equally valid, way of being in the world rather than as a tragedy deserving of pity.
 This notion of ‘disability gain’ which is borrowed from the theory of ‘deaf gain’, - a school of thought which, like Le Scaphandre et le papillon, explores the positive possibilities of linguistic plurality - is also manifested in Bauby’s text, notably through his celebration of interdependency and his insistence on the creative and artistic potential of Locked-In Syndrome.
 My reading of Le Scaphandre et le papillon invites us to re-examine several deeply-held misconceptions not only about disability, and the value of disabled subjectivity, but also about modern society in general.
-The privileged role accorded to Bauby’s mind throughout the text encourages us to rethink the value which we, like Elle magazine usually place on physical appearance.
+The privileged role accorded to Bauby’s mind throughout the text encourages us to rethink the value which we, like Elle magazine, usually place on physical appearance.
 The collaborative way in which the text is produced calls into question the assumptions we tend to make about the importance of autonomy and independence.
-In a move which foreshadows the challenge which several Disability Studies scholars, including Lennard Davis, Tom Shakespeare and David Bolt have made to the independence / dependence hierarchical binary opposition, Bauby’s text reveals that asking others for help is not a sign of weakness but a means of creating a powerful and captivating memoir.
+In a move which foreshadows the challenge which several Disability Studies scholars, including Lennard Davis, Tom Shakespeare and David Bolt, have made to the independence / dependence hierarchical binary opposition, Bauby’s text reveals that asking others for help is not a sign of weakness but a means of creating a powerful and captivating memoir.